 WHY PICKAWAY COUNTY

 Pickaway County is Central Ohio’s next frontier to expand or locate your business.
-As a part of the Columbus Region, we are strategically located in the fastest growing metropolitan areas in the Midwest.
+As a part of the Columbus Region, we are strategically located in one of the fastest growing metropolitan areas in the Midwest.

-(Source: US Census Bureau 2015)
+(Source: US Census Bureau 2020)

 We are a rural community with one foot in Appalachia Ohio and the other in the Columbus Metropolitan Statistical Area (MSA).
-This provides Pickaway County the unique opportunity to have a large labor pool with a variety of workforce opportunities.
+This provides Pickaway County with the unique opportunity to have a large labor pool with a variety of workforce opportunities.

 Depending on your location you can reach us by air, land, rail, or road.
 We have to access to 47% of the United States population in a 10 hour drive due to the proximity to Ohio's major highway and interstate systems, access to two major railroads (CSX and Norfolk Southern) as well as having Rickenbacker International Airport less than a mile from the Pickaway County border.